CLI Development Environment Setup

 Tip

 This method relies on Python virtual environment.
-If you encounter Python system errors, such as messages indicating that a DLL dynamic library missing, try to remove the .venv folder in the root directory of the SDK and then run the ameba.bat script again.
+If you encounter Python system errors, such as messages indicating that a DLL dynamic library missing, try to remove the .venv folder in the root directory of the SDK and then run the env.bat script again.
 This will automatically reinstall the Python virtual environment.

 Install Toolchain